Browsing Tag

 “Desert”, “Deserts” in Tunisian Arabic

-In Tunisian Arabic, "Desert" is written using the Latin script as: Sa7ra Using the Arabic script, it is written as: صحراء In Tunisian Arabic, "Deserts" is written using the Latin script as: S7ari Using the Arabic script, it is…
+In Tunisian Arabic, "Desert" (the noun) is written using the Latin script as: Sa7ra Using the Arabic script, it is written as: صحراء In Tunisian Arabic, "Deserts" (the noun) is written using the Latin script as: S7ari Using…

 “Front seat”, “Front seats” in Tunisian Arabic